Christmas Mains Recipes

 2. Christmas Spatchcook Roast Chicken

-We like to say that this is roast turkey’s cousin, and in some ways, it’s true that it’s quite similar.
-However, chicken meat is more prone to drying out, so we start by brining and spreading herb butter underneath the skin to keep the meat moist and juicy at the dinner table.
+We like to say that this is roast turkeys cousin, and in some ways, it is quite similar.
+However, chicken meat is more prone to drying out, so we start this roast chicken recipe by brining and spreading herb butter underneath the skin to keep the meat moist and juicy at the dinner table.

 Preparation Time: 4 hours.
 Serves 4.